kumahq/kuma-website/app/_src/policies/meshmetric.md

 ### Applications

+{% if_version gte:2.7.x %}
+{% warning %}
+Metrics exposed by the application need to be in Prometheus format for the Dataplane Proxy to be able to parse and expose them to either Prometheus or OpenTelemetry backend.
+{% endwarning %}
+{% endif_version %}

 In addition to exposing metrics from the data plane proxies, you might want to expose metrics from applications running next to the proxies.
 {{site.mesh_product_name}} allows scraping Prometheus metrics from the applications endpoint running in the same `Pod` or `VM`.
 Later those metrics are aggregated and exposed at the same `port/path` as data plane proxy metrics.